 Newcastle Experimental Economics Workshop

+We are happy to announce the 2025 Newcastle Experimental Economics Workshop.
+The workshop will be held on 6th and 7th November 2025 at Newcastle University, UK.
 The focus of the workshop will be on experimental research in economics, the psychology of decision making, and applications to, for example, environment and health.
-It will consist of two keynote lectures and submitted short presentations.

 We are pleased to announce two excellent keynote speakers: